 #1 – Lease Agreement: It is a legal document between both the parties that authorize lessee to use the property under the agreement against a predetermined consideration to be paid periodically on time.
 It also includes all the terms and conditions including the tenure of the lease.

 #2 – The Lessor: Lessor is the lawful owner of the property that the lessee takes into temporary possession to use for a specific purpose and for a predetermined period against a predetermined consideration.
-During the lease agreement, the lessor retains the right of ownership of the property and has the right to receive periodic payments from the lessee based on the agreement.
+During the lease agreement, the lessor retains the right of ownership of the property and has the right to receive periodic payments from the tenant based on the agreement.

 #3 – The Lessee: The person who takes the property on lease or rent.